ReVanced-Extended-Community/Community-Guides/revancedextended wiki/yt-guide.md

 ### **3. Patching The APK**

-Open the RVX Manager.
-Open the Patcher > Select an application > **STORAGE**, and then select the YouTube APK that you just downloaded from APKMirror.
+Open the RVX Manager and press Patcher > Select an application > **STORAGE**, and then select the YouTube APK that you just downloaded from APKMirror.
 (It will probably be in your downloads folder.)

 Now press "Select patches", and then select the patches that you want.
 It is suggested to use the Default patches selection in order to get the most features without breaking stuff.
 To do so, press the "Default" button at the top of the patches selection screen.